 We agree it doesn’t seem fair, especially for contractors who have regular clients within their area.
 In addition, HMRC have stated that the rules are “…purposely written to be forward looking…”, be aware that HMRC frequently penalise people by looking back over the previous 24 months.

-Remember, if you’re in any doubt, call us and speak with your accountant at Warr & co who will be able to confirm whether or not you can claim.
+Remember, if you’re in any doubt, call us and speak with your contractor accountant at Warr & co who will be able to confirm whether or not you can claim.
 If you’re not currently a client but would like to discuss your travel expenses, why not call us for a free no-obligation conversation about your contracting business?
 Call us on: 0161 477 6789 for the Stockport office and 020 3174 1436 for the London office.